Random matrices: Algebraic geometry

-This two-form is called the \textbf{fundamental second kind differential} of the Riemann sphere.
-It is manifestly related to the Green's function $G(z_1,z_2)=\log |z_1-z_2|$ of the Laplacian $\Delta = 4\partial\bar{\partial}$, which is the real, symmetric solution of
+This symmetric bi-differential form is called the \textbf{fundamental second kind differential} of the Riemann sphere.
+This is a meromorphic version of the Green's function $\log |z_1-z_2|$ of the Laplacian $4\partial\bar{\partial}$.
+We can actually rewrite the two-point function in terms of the fundamental second kind differential as